 Flavored Cocktail Syrups – Perfect gift for mixologists

 Flavored syrups come in handy for creating one of a kind cocktails.
 This also makes a fun Secret Santa gift for adults.

 Known also as rocks glasses or old fashioned glasses, these will be needed for many mixed drinks as well as for sipping whiskey.
 Why not get a set with a decanter or a whimsical theme?

 Don’t tell!
 But I think I will get this for my husband this year!

 Every bartender needs a place to store their supplies.
 A bar cart is a must have gift for mixologists to keep liquor bottles, wine, glassware and mixing tools organized.
 One that has wheels allows the mixologist to change locations.
 This is great for when they want to move the party onto the patio.

 Although we have a cabinet in our kitchen where we store the majority of our liquor, we also have a bar cart in our living room.
 It is one of those old world globes that opens up to store extra bar supplies.
 We store our fancier liquor on the bottom.
 Them we have a wicker bar cart for our patio.

 You can never have too many places for storing your liquor!

 Travel Kit – Gifts for mixologists on the go

 These make great gifts for mixologists who like to travel.
 You can either get a roll up set of bar tools or a case that has space for bottle storage.
-My husband got one that fits bottles.
-We used it on several vacations where we were not planning on going out a lot.
+My husband has one that fits bottles.
+We used it on several vacations when we were not planning on going out.
 We wanted to bring everything to make our favorite drinks with us.